Make the test suite more deterministic through network simulation

 This would eliminate all or parts of the issues we have with false test failures due to transient network errors.

-#2 Updated by anonym about 3 years ago
+#2 Updated by anonym over 3 years ago

 Mostly copy-pasted from #9478:

 Some problems with this general approach is:

 - We'd have to reconfigure the Tor client to use this fake network.
 All such reconfigurations are of course bad, since it makes the system under testing deviate from the real situation.
 However, since we already are using a different Tor network, we've deviated quite a lot already.
 This would be somewhat alleviated with

 @releasetests using the real Internet + Tor network, that we only run for releases or something like that.